mzguntalan/zephyr/README.md

 ## Overview

-Zephyr, at the core, is just the `trace` and `validate` function with extra utilities. `trsce` gives you parameters. `validate` checks expressions related to parameters.
+Zephyr, at the core, are just the `trace` and `validate` functions with extra utilities. `trace` gives you parameters. `validate` checks expressions related to parameters.

 The main mindset in writing zephyr is to think in FP and declarative-manner.
 Think of composable transformations instead of methods - transformations of both data or arrays AND functions.
 The examples below, will progressively re-write procedural/imperative-oriented code to the use of function transformations.